Resource Users#

 It is possible to perform complete and partial updates of existing user objects.

-method expects a JSON object with all user attributes set.
-Nevertheless, the attribute workgroups
+The PUT method expects a JSON object with all user attributes set.
+Nevertheless, the attribute workgroups can be skipped to preserve its current value.

-attribute should not be sent repeatedly, as most password policies forbid reusing the same password.
+The password attribute should not be sent repeatedly, as most password policies forbid reusing the same password.

-method will update only those attributes sent in the request.
+The PATCH method will update only those attributes sent in the request.

-Both methods return a complete Users resource in the response body, exactly as a GET
+Both methods return a complete Users resource in the response body, exactly as a GET request would.

 PUT example#